anticensority/runet-censorship-bypass/README.md

 The naive solution is to keep array of blocked ips and check if the host resolves to one of the ips.
 You may do it with `indexOf`, binary search, etc.
-The shortcoming of every ip solution is that some providers resolve blocked hosts to wrong ips, so we eventually need list of hosts.
+The shortcoming of every ip solution is that __some providers resolve blocked hosts to wrong ips__, so we eventually need list of hosts.

 I have tested different solutions, and depicted [results](./benchmark/Output.txt) in the following chart: